monienthamidle/monienthamidle/README.md

 - 👋 Hi, I’m @monienthamidle
 - 👀 I’m interested in learning how to code and write automation
-- 🌱 I’m currently learning Responsive Web Design
+- 🌱 I’m currently learning Java, Python and mySQL
 - 💞️ I’m looking to collaborate on automation
 - 📫 How to reach me monienthamidle